E-Scores for (In)Correctness Assessment of Generative Model Outputs: THEORETICAL RESULTS

 \subsection{Super-Set of Responses}

-We want to make the response set in \cref{eq:simple_response_set} as large as possible, while maintaining statistical guarantees.
-This enables the (in)correctness assessment of a larger set of responses, opening up possibilities for more diverse applications.
-Therefore, we generalize \cref{eq:simple_response_set} to,
+We intend to make the response set from \cref{eq:simple_response_set} as large as possible, while maintaining statistical guarantees.
+This would enable the assessment of a larger set of responses, opening avenues for more diverse applications and use-cases.
+So, we consider the responses,